-DO Opening 0.
+DO Opening Moves: (25 min) 0.
 Get there early and close door.
 Write information on board.
 Wear your name tag!
-Moves: Arrange chairs if necessary into groups so that members face each other (25 min) 4 min • Open Door - Greet students as they come in.
-SMILE © - Ask them to wear a name tag COURSE STUFF 3 min a) Teacher introduction, office hr (if discussion session is before lab) 1 min b) Introduce attendance rules as decided by your instructional team.
+Arrange chairs if necessary into groups so that members face each other 4 min • Open Door - Greet students as they come in.
+SMILE 🙂 - Ask them to wear a name tag 2 min COURSE STUFF a) Teacher introduction office hr (if discussion session is before lab) 3 min a) reaction introduction , office in (in discussion session is before ind) 1 min b) Introduce attendance rules as decided by your instructional team.
 1 min c) Introduce purpose of discussion sessions The purpose of these discussion sessions is to help you learn how to solve physics problems and communicate your solutions in a logical, organized fashion.
 So you will practice solving problems in cooperative groups.
 I will be here to coach you in the things you need to think about when you are solving physics problems.